Hawaiian Hurricane Popcorn Recipe and History

 Hawaiian Hurricane Popcorn, also known as Nori Popcorn, is a popular and addictive snack from Hawaii.
 The main ingredients are popcorn, melted butter, Nori (dry roasted seaweed flakes), sesame seeds, and Japanese rice crackers (also known as mochi crunch) all tossed together.

 Hurricane popcorn is what is known as “Hapa food” to Hawaiian islanders.
-Hapa is a Hawaiian term that refers to being of mixed Asian and Caucasian decent or heritage.
-In terms of Hapa food it would be “the perfect harmony between Asian and Caucasian cultures.”
+Hapa is a Hawaiian term that refers to being of mixed Asian and Caucasian descent or heritage.
+In terms of Hapa food, it would be “the perfect harmony between Asian and Caucasian cultures.”
 This perfect fusion results in a delicious salty and crunchy snack mix.
 You can also make the popcorn spicy depending on the type of rice crackers added.

 Nori and sesame seeds can be purchased in a seasoning mix known as furikake which also includes salt and sugar.
 Besides sprinkling on popcorn, furikake is excellent to jazz up plain white rice, vegetables, fish, and eggs.
 You can purchase furikake and Japanese rice crackers in Asian specialty markets.
 Furikake is also becoming more common to find in the Asian section of the local supermarket.
-If you are unable to find these ingredients locally you can order online from Amazon: Furikake & Japanese Rice Crackers

 History of Hawaiian Hurricane Popcorn:

 1991 – The Hawaii Hurricane Company was the first to introduce Hurricane Popcorn.
 They started by selling their popcorn mix from a little pushcart in Kaneohe on the Hawaiian island of Oahu.
 This new Asian fusion popcorn snack quickly grew in popularity and became an instant hit for the island locals with their deep love of dried seaweed and Japanese rice cracker snacks.
-Eventually the company starting selling microwave popcorn kits for families to make their own Hurricane popcorn at home which was comprised of a Microwave popcorn bag, butter flavoring packet, and another packet of Nori and sesame seed seasoning.
+Eventually, the company starting selling microwave popcorn kits for families to make their own Hurricane popcorn at home which was comprised of a Microwave popcorn bag, butter flavoring packet, and another packet of Nori and sesame seed seasoning.
 They also sell ready-to-eat Hurricane popcorn mix and pre-mixed popcorn toppings to add to plain buttered popcorn at home.

 Many movie theatres in Hawaii also sell Hurricane popcorn.
 Some people are known to even bring in their own Hurricane seasoning to add to their movie popcorn.